-- All members of St Polycarp's Catholic Primary School community are advised to take steps to protect their mobile phones or personal devices from loss, theft or damage; we accept no responsibility for the loss, theft or damage of such items on our premises. - All members of St Polycarp's Catholic Primary School community are advised to use passwords/pin numbers to ensure that unauthorised calls or actions cannot be made on their phones or devices; passwords and pin numbers should be kept confidential and mobile phones and personal devices should not be shared.
+- All members of St Polycarp's Catholic Primary School community are advised to take steps to protect their mobile phones or personal devices from loss, theft or damage; we accept no responsibility for the loss, theft or damage of such items on our premises. - All members of insert name of school community are advised to use passwords/pin numbers to ensure that unauthorised calls or actions cannot be made on their phones or devices; passwords and pin numbers should be kept confidential and mobile phones and personal devices should not be shared.

-Mobile phones and personal devices are not permitted to be used in specific areas within the site such as changing rooms, toilets and classrooms.
+Mobile phones and personal devices are not permitted to be used in specific areas within the site such as toilets and classrooms.
+They may be used for authentication purposes.
 Staff should only use their personal mobile phone in the staff room or outside the school premises where pupils are not present.